mer0x/docs.merox.dev/docs/blog/posts/run-ai-at-home-ollama-openwebui.md

   <figcaption>Connecting AI Tools</figcaption>
 </figure>

-Recently, I started exploring the world of AI to see what I could accomplish with my home lab setup.
-Using my Dell PowerEdge R720 server—192GB of RAM, dual 6-core CPUs (24 threads total), and no GPU—I decided to dive into some AI tools for the first time.
-After some research, I focused on three key tools: Stable Diffusion, OpenWebUI, and Ollama.
-Each of these tools offers different features, and together they form a functional AI environment that I'm eager to experiment with.
+First, I recently took up exploring AI in a bid to fathom what my home lab setup could do.
+On this occasion, I utilized Dell PowerEdge R720 server which comprised of 192GB RAM, dual 6-core CPUs (24 threads) and lacked GPU that I used to plunge myself into some AI tools.
+Having done some investigation into this matter, three major tools attracted my attention-Stable Diffusion, OpenWebUI and Ollama.
+Each tool has unique features while together they make up a functional AI environment for me to play around with.

-**Here’s a brief overview of each tool:**
+**Below are brief descriptions of the tools::**

 - **Stable Diffusion:** A model that generates high-quality images from text prompts, ideal for exploring AI-generated art.
 - **OpenWebUI:** An intuitive interface that makes it easier to manage and interact with AI models.